eatonphil/goraft/README.md

 # goraft

 A minimal implementation of Raft in Go.
+[Demo video](https://www.youtube.com/watch?v=cIR8RoN2LDU).

 NOT FOR PRODUCTION USE.